 The MACOG planning area consists of the federally designated urbanized areas of Elkhart and St. Joseph Counties.
 MACOG also serves as a rural planning organization to Kosciusko and Marshall Counties.
-The 4-county region contains an estimated 601,923 people (2018 Census Population Estimates), covers 1,921 square miles, and includes 35 cities and towns.

-MACOG is unique in the sense that it is an MPO representing two urbanized areas (the South Bend Urbanized Area and the Elkhart/Goshen Urbanized Area).
+The four-county region contains an estimated 605,360 (2021 Census Population Estimates), covers 1,921 square miles, and includes 35 cities and towns.
+MACOG is unique in the sense that it is an MPO representing two urbanized areas (the South Bend Urbanized Area and the Elkhart/ Goshen Urbanized Area).
 In addition to the two urban areas, a portion of the South Bend Urbanized Area extends into Michigan around the City of Niles.
 MACOG coordinates with the Southwest Michigan Planning Commission (SWMPC) for planning in the Niles area.

-Fast Act Planning Factors
+National Planning Factors

-Fixing America's Surface Transportation Act was signed into law by President Obama in 2015, building upon much of the former Act's (Moving Ahead for Progress in the 21st Century MAP-21) directive to address transportation infrastructure issues through performance-based planning frameworks.
-An MPO must have a 20-year long-range transportation plan and a transportation improvement program that implements the plan.
+The current federal legislation, Infrastructure Investment and Job's Act (IIJA) continues previous directives to address transportation infrastructure issues through performancebased planning frameworks, and emphasizes the importance of resiliency and sustainability in the transportation planning process.
+An MPO must have a 20-year long range transportation plan and a transportation improvement program that implements the plan.
 Together, the plan and program work on comprehensive development and management of transportation systems that considers all transportations modes.